michikono/generator-angular-enterprise/README.md

 There are also a lot of really popular patterns that aren't always practiced in the JavaScript community (such as code coverage analysis).
 This generator encourages some of these patterns as well.

-These known best t are often called "enterprise" patterns simply because they aren't as useful in small projects.
-This generator should be useful for any project that plans to expand beyond a few primary states.
+These known best t are often called "enterprise" patterns simply because they aren't critical in small projects.
+This generator should be used in any project that plans to expand beyond a few primary states.

 ## Main Features

+* **Teaches Best Practices** - Clearly labels code structures based on best practices (see next section)
 * **Enables Continuous Integration** - Out of the box support for [Travis](https://travis-ci.org/) and [Drone](https://github.com/drone/drone)
-* **Integrates with Enterprise APIs** - Integrated [Swagger-based](https://www.npmjs.com/package/swagger-server) server for mocked end points
 * **Encourages TDD + ATDD** - Built in build process for both unit and functional (e2e) testing
 * **Performs Code Analysis** - Leverages some of the toolchain Best Practices (code coverage, complexity analysis, jshint, htmlhint, and JSCS)
-* **Teaches Best Practices** - Clearly labels code structures based on best practices (see next section)
+* (Coming soon) **Integrates with Enterprise APIs** - Integrated [Swagger-based](https://www.npmjs.com/package/swagger-server) server for mocked end points

 ### Best Practices Annotations